SOCIÉTÉ

 Anh Trần

 Anh Trần (b.
-1989, Bến Tre, Vietnam) is based in Berlin.
+1989, Bến Tre, Vietnam) lives and works in Berlin.
 Trần’s painting experimentations consist of immersive representations, operating autobiographically within her own displacements.
-From her departure to Europe from Vietnam, after a decade spent in New Zealand, she developed abstraction as a response to historical academic restrictions - structured around Socialist Realism - by encompassing bold brushstrokes, expressive colors, layers, impasto, and collage.
+From her departure to Europe from Vietnam, after a decade spent in New Zealand, she developed abstraction as a response to historical academic restrictions - structured around Socialist Realism – by encompassing bold brushstrokes, expressive colors, layers, impasto, and collage.
 While living a diasporic experience, her aesthetic language underlines her interest in the linguistic differences between Western and South-Eastern countries’ artistic methods, in their closeness to situated political strategies.
-She earned an MFA from the Elam School of Fine Arts, The University of Auckland, and is a former Rijksakademie van Beedlende Kunsten resident, in Amsterdam.
-Anh Trần’s work is currently exhibited in ALCHEMISTS at Pond Society, Shanghai, curated by Irina Stark.
-She has had solo shows at Fitzpatrick Gallery, Paris; Galerie Fons Welters, Amsterdam; and participated in group exhibitions at Auckland Art Gallery, Auckland; Zeno X Gallery, Antwerp; Deborah Schamoni, Munich; Bortolami Gallery, New York; Museum de Fundatie, Zwolle; Carnegie Museum of Art, Pittsburgh; and Museum Dhondt Dhaenens, Deurle.
+She earned an MFA from the Elam School of Fine Arts, The University of Auckland, and is a former Rijksakademie van Beeldende Kunsten resident, in Amsterdam.
+Anh Tran's work was recently exhibited at the Auckland Art Gallery as part of Aotearoa Contemporary.
+She has had solo shows at Fitzpatrick Gallery, Paris; Galerie Fons Welters, Amsterdam; and participated in group exhibitions at Zeno X Gallery, Antwerp; Deborah Schamoni, Munich; Bortolami Gallery, New York; Museum de Fundatie, Zwolle; Carnegie Museum of Art, Pittsburgh; and Museum Dhondt Dhaenens, Deurle.

 Pond Society, Shanghai, 2024